ryanxie0/lingering-click-tooltips/README.md

 There are many ways to combine the different settings.
 Hopefully everyone can make use of this feature!<br><br>
 If you would like to request/enhance a feature or if you notice a bug, remember to submit an issue.
 Read below for update notes!<br>

+#### Patch 1.3.2 (Aug 26, 2021)
+* [ * ] Custom text and custom background color did not update properly from config.
+  * When selecting new colors, the code did not propagate the update to the components.
+New colors now instantly begin applying to tooltips.
+* [ * ] Puzzles pieces were not being filtered out by trivial clicks correctly.
+  * The wrong text was utilized for checking.
+It has been corrected to "Move Sliding piece" (was "Move").

 #### Patch 1.3.1 (Aug 11, 2021)
 * [ + ] New config "SHIFT blocks" added to "Hotkeys": Choose whether clicks should be consumed while holding SHIFT, must have filter mode set to blacklist/whitelist.
   * This allows users to peek a filter list action without the native client processing clicks.